shahidakbar252-coder/Astronomical-Catalogue-Cross-Matching/README.md

 # Astronomical Catalogue Cross-Matching

 ## Overview
-This project implements an automated algorithm to align multiple astronomical catalogues derived from consecutive optical telescope observations of the same sky patch.
-Due to mechanical inaccuracies in telescope pointing, sequential images often exhibit spatial shifts that must be corrected for multi-epoch analysis.
+This project addresses the problem of precisely aligning multiple astronomical catalogues (lists of star coordinates) derived from consecutive optical telescope exposures of the same sky patch.
+Since telescope pointing is subject to errors, a computational approach is necessary to determine the correct spatial shift between images for accurate multi-epoch analysis.

-## Key Features & Methodology:
+## Methodology and Key Features
-* **Data Parsing:** extracts $(x, y)$ source coordinates from raw ASCII catalogue files (image*.asc).
-* **Shift Detection:** Calculates pairwise relative shifts between images by computing the distance vectors between all sources in two catalogues.
-A 2D histogram of these difference vectors is used to identify the peak, which corresponds to the true physical shift between the exposures.
+1.  **Shift Detection (Pairwise Alignment):**
+    * The core algorithm calculates the relative $(x, y)$ shift between two catalogues by taking the difference between all possible pairs of object coordinates (one from each catalogue).
+    * A 2D histogram of these difference vectors is created; the true offset is identified as the center of the bin containing the maximum number of counts, as it represents the most frequent positional difference between corresponding stars.
+This technique is robust against measurement errors and non-matching sources (e.g., artifacts or missing objects).
+2.  **Global Alignment:**
+    * Pairwise shifts are computed for all combinations of the six available catalogues.
-* **Global Alignment:** Solves a system of linear relationships derived from the pairwise shifts to determine the absolute offset of each image relative to a reference frame.
+    * A system of linear equations is then solved to find the final absolute shift of each catalogue relative to a fixed reference image.
-* **Visualization:** Verifies the alignment by plotting the cross-matched sources, ensuring that stars from different exposures overlap correctly.
+3.  **Analysis:** The project includes an analysis of systematic errors, noting that shifts computed directly between images (e.g., $d_{23}$) may differ slightly from shifts computed indirectly ($d_{21}-d_{31}$) due to accumulation of binning/measurement noise.

-## Tools:
+## Tools Used
-* **Python**
-* **NumPy** (vectorized calculations)
-* **Matplotlib** (visualization)
+* **Python:**
+* **NumPy:** Essential for efficient, vectorized calculation of all pairwise coordinate differences and for manipulating data arrays.
+* **Matplotlib:** Used for visualizing the 2D difference histograms and plotting the final shifts of all catalogues.